 Most folks stick with the standard:

 Using the above is not anything unique or special and will be viewed that way.
 Recipients will know that is what you automatically append to all emails.
 It’s safe.

 But let’s think beyond being safe.
-Let’s view your sign-off as an opportunity to make sure your point, purpose and customer service goals are apparent.
+Instead, let’s view your sign-off as an opportunity to make sure your point, purpose, and customer service goals are apparent.